Kick the Can

 “Dude, we don't even know how we got into it.”

-Jesse paused, scanning the shadows over by Darla's house.
+Scanning the shadows over by Darla's house, Jesse scowled.
 “I still don’t see Kenny or Jackie.”
-He paused and turned back to Sammy.
-“You said it's not letting us off the block, maybe we just need to get out of the area.
+Turning back to Sammy, he asked again.
+“You said it's not letting us off the block, right?
+Maybe we just need to get out of the area.
 Over to the stadium or something.”

 “Jason should be back by now,” Carl called from the backdoor.